A convolutional approach to bounding the number of polyominoes: Introduction

 Initially, Klarner and Rivest designed the set with $5$ twigs, which readily gives the bound $\lambda\le 5$.
 By assigning weights to each twig based on the actual number of forbidden and extendable cells in each twig (which are not uniform), one can obtain better bounds with $\lambda\le 4.83$.
 Previously, this bound is the only one that can be verified manually without computer assistance.
 The work \cite{bui2025bounding} reproved the bound in a cleaner way with recurrences.

 Subsequently, Klarner and Rivest showed that we can add several twigs at the same time instead of one small twig by one small twig.
 Although it does not complicate the framework, it captures the neighborhood of each cell to a farther distance, at the cost of the number of twigs growing exponentially.
-In particular, by studying \emph{million} of twigs, they obtained
+In particular, by studying \emph{millions} of twigs, they obtained

 The bound stood for almost half a century until the recent work by Barequet and Shalah \cite{barequet2022improved}.
-It employs the nowadays computing power and generates \emph{tens of trillions} of twigs to yield
+It employs the computing power of today and generates \emph{tens of trillions}\footnote{more precisely 23,521,568,438,976} of twigs to yield

 A huge amount of computation on supercomputers was involved and it may be the case that different implementations may slightly disagree at some points.
-In particular, Barequet and Shalah pointed out that some of computations done in Klarner and Rivest's work were not carried out in a correct way, which leads to a bit of mismatch between the original result and the reproduced result.
+In particular, Barequet and Shalah pointed out that some of the computations done in Klarner and Rivest's work were not carried out in a correct way, which leads to a bit of mismatch between the original result and the reproduced result.
 Fortunately, the errors are marginal.
 Meanwhile, the computation in this article involves a handful of explicit rational numbers only.